cometaj2/huckle/README.rst

     Commands, options and parameters are presented gradually, to provide users with a way to incrementally discover and learn how the CLI is used.

-huckle pull \<url>

-    This attempts to auto configure a CLI via the root URL of an HCLI.
-If successful, the CLI can be invoked by name as if created via "huckle create".
-However, URL is automatically set for the CLI so no manual configuration is required.

-    Note that an existing configuration file is left alone if the command is run multiple times for the same cliname.

 \<cliname> ... help